 The game index of the book, a lot of games covered and while some games are listed on the same pages it is still far from annoying to read.

-A huge bonus for me was ofcourse how they managed to put a OutRun image in the background.
+A huge bonus for me was of course how they managed to put an OutRun image in the background.

-Suprise!, yep one of the first articles is about OutRun.A very nice comparisment between formats aswell as some background info and some decent shots.
+Suprise!, yep one of the first articles is about OutRun.A very nice comparison between formats as well as some background info and some decent shots.

 By the looks of things none of the ports of the game goes unmentioned, they even included some points regarding how shit the Amiga version was.